 Zoning and land-use lawsuits.

-This is by far the most common lawsuit category filed against data centers.
-Zoning and land-use lawsuits tend to challenge rezoning decisions, violations of county comprehensive plans (see our piece on county-level planning authority), deed restrictions, and annexation procedures — such as when a municipality wants to incorporate previously unincorporated land.
+Zoning and land-use lawsuits challenge rezoning decisions, violations of county comprehensive plans (see our piece on county-level planning authority), deed restrictions, and annexation procedures — such as when a municipality wants to incorporate previously unincorporated land.
+For the moment, zoning and land-use lawsuits are most prevalent in Virginia, New Mexico, Oklahoma, and Indiana.

 When national NGOs enter the zoning arena.

 A notable exception: some regional and national NGOs do enter the zoning lawsuit mix, despite it being a primarily locally-driven phenomenon.
-Southern Environmental Law Center (SELC) is building a multi-state strategy around zoning lawsuits that they first applied in the Carolinas, supplying legal capacity to local co-plaintiffs — individual residents and partnering local nonprofits — who bring community legitimacy.
+The Southern Environmental Law Center (SELC) is building a multi-state strategy around zoning lawsuits which they originally successfully applied in the Carolinas, partnering with local co-plaintiffs — individual residents and partnering local nonprofits — who bring community legitimacy while SELC supplies legal capacity.

-Where grassroots organizations focus on procedure, SELC builds multiple claims on top of zoning suits: cultural heritage claims, county comprehensive plan violations, zoning code violations, and conservation arguments that frame sites like the ACE Basin as having national significance.
+In comparison to grassroots organizations' zoning lawsuits, which tend to focus on a city's failure to follow its own procedures, SELC builds multiple claims on top of zoning suits: cultural heritage claims, county comprehensive plan violations, zoning code violations, and conservation arguments.
+SELC is currently testing this multi-tiered strategy through a lawsuit filed in early 2026.

 Why this matters: If SELC wins their zoning lawsuits filed in early 2026, they have a replicable model they can apply to other states where rezoning agricultural land is an issue — Alabama and Tennessee in particular.